the second most commonly reported sexually transmitted disease in the United States behind

 available.
 Azithromycin 2 g orally in a single dose

-with gonorrhea is treated with an alternative regimen, the patient should return 1 week after
+gonorrhea is treated with an alternative regimen, the patient should return 1 week after treatment

-should be tested for N. gonorrheae and if detected should be treated with a
+for N. gonorrheae and if detected should be treated with a recommended

 1. "Gonorrhea."
 Centers for Disease Control